Child Care Providers

 Landlords and Homeowners’ Associations cannot prevent you from operating a family child care home in your rented property.
 Our short video explains five things family child care providers need to know about operating in a rental property, in English, en Español, and 汉语.
 The law is also explained in Know the Law About Family Child Care in California Rental Property, 了解關於家庭托兒所在加州租賃物業的法律, and Six Things California Homeowners’ Associations Should Know about Family Child Care.

 Beginning January 1, 2018, Health and Safety Code 1596.8662 requires all licensed providers, applicants, directors and employees to complete training as specified on their mandated reporter duties and to renew their training every two years.
-To access the training, click here.
+To access the online version of the training, click here.

 California law requires children to be immunized in order to attend licensed family child care homes, child care centers, and preschools.